shaniber/pathfinder_characters/Lighthouse Kid.md

 	Empower Spell
 		All variable, numeric effects of an empowered spell are increased by half including bonuses to those dice rolls.
 Saving throws and opposed rolls are not affected, nor are spells without random variables.
 An empowered spell uses up a spell slot two levels higher than the spell's actual level.

 	Eschew Materials
 		You can cast any spell with a material component costing 1 gp or less without needing that component.
 The casting of the spell still provokes attacks of opportunity as normal.
 If the spell requires a material component that costs more than 1 gp, you must have the material component on hand to cast the spell, as normal.

 	Improved Initiative
 		You get a +4 bonus on initiative checks.

+	Lightning Reflexes
+		You get a +2 bonus on all Reflex saving throws.

 	Magical Aptitude
 		You get a +2 bonus on all Spellcraft checks and Use Magic Device checks.
 If you have 10 or more ranks in one of these skills, the bonus increases to +4 for that skill.

+	Minor Spell Expertise
+		You may cast Magic Missle twice per day as a spell-like ability.
+The caster level for this spell-like ability is equal to your caster level in the class from whose spell list the spell is taken.
+The spell-like ability's save DC is Charisma-based.
+If the spell has an expensive focus or material component, it may not be chosen for this feat.
+You cannot apply metamagic feats to this spell.

 	Skill Focus (Spellcraft)
 	Simple Weapon Proficiency
 	Eschew Materials

 	Resistance to Fire
 		You may ignore 20 points of fire damage each time you take fire damage

 MAGIC